 By Rebecca Lindley

 Here’s the first of a series of articles where we look at why OSINT should be used to tackle many of the challenges that businesses face.
 In this article we’ll focus on using OSINT for insider threat investigations.

 ‘Insider threat’ describes a broad range of business risks that involve an ‘insider’ – an employee, contractor or other similar party – who has access to an organisation’s assets, systems and process, and who undermines the business by misusing those assets.

 - Theft and sale of company data

 All of these activities have the potential to significantly impact the reputation and financial wellbeing of a company.
 Naturally, the variety of methods and perpetrators involved means that there’s no one-size-fits-all solution to the investigation of insider threats.

-For example, cyber threats alone present a huge challenge: in 2018 34% of companies were estimated to have suffered from malicious insider activity– a 6% increase from previous years.
+For example, cyber threats alone present a huge challenge: in a 2020 survey, such incidents were found to have increased by 47% over the previous two years.
 Numerous solutions already exist for this type of threat, but they only form a small part of the picture.